kyma-project/community/governance.md

 Once you reach the consensus:

 - add the status change in the `Decision record` ticket with either `Accepted` or `Declined`.
-- The pull request with the accepted proposal should be closed and merged.
+- Close and merge the pull request with the accepted proposal.
 Make sure that the merge comment contains one of the [keywords](https://help.github.com/articles/closing-issues-using-keywords/) to automatically close the `Decision record` ticket.
-Otherwise, close the `Decision record` ticket manually.
+Otherwise, close the **Decision record** issue manually.

-> **NOTE:** If the `Decision record` had related one or more counter proposals in separate pull requests, close the related pull requests with rejected proposals without merging and state the reasons for the rejection in the closing comments.
+> **NOTE:** If there are any pull requests with counter proposals to the decision record, close the related pull requests with rejected proposals without merging.
+State the reasons for the rejection in the closing comments.

 ### If consensus is not reached

 If there are still unresolved objections by the decision due date, engage the ultimate decision makers.
-The ultimate decision makers are stated in the decision log of the `Decision record` issue.
-Depending on the urgency, work with them on reaching final decision as soon as possible.
-After that, close the decision.
+The ultimate decision makers are stated in the decision log of the **Decision record** issue.
+Work with them to reach the final decision as soon as possible and close the issue.

-### Revisit a decision (lazy)
+### Revisit a decision

-A decision will not be automatically revisited or actively reviewed unless there is an explicit request for it.
+Raise an explicit request to revisit a decision or to review it.
 To request revision:

-- create a new `Decision record` in the respective repository and populate  the `Affected decisions` parameter.
-The  `Due date` parameter needs to be populated accordingly to the earliest revisit date of the affected decision.
-Populate the context and consequences section with information about why another approach is proposed and a new decision should be made.
+- Create a new  decision record in the respective repository and populate the `Affected decisions` parameter.
+- Add the  `Due date` parameter accordingly to the earliest revisit date of the affected decision.
+- Explain in the **Context** and **Consequences** section why you propose another approach and a new decision.

-- the new `Decision record` will regularly be addressed within the SIG/WG after the original `Decision record` earliest revisit date has been reached.
-The due date value of the revisit decision should reflect this.
+The SIG or WG will address the requests for decision revision after the original decision record reaches its earliest revisit date.
+The due date value in the new (revision) decision record should reflect this.

-Exceptionally, earlier revisit is possible if supported and requested by the ultimate decision makers.
-This may be triggered if they identify major positive impact to the project, substantial improvement or community interest.
+Exceptionally, you can suggest the revision of the decisoin before the revision date if the ultimate decision makers support and request it.
+They can trigger the process if they identify a major positive impact on the project, substantial improvement, or the community interest.